EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 In cases where the Docker image needs to be built and tested iteratively (i.e. to check for comparability issues), git version control and [GitHub Actions](https://github.com/features/actions) can simplify the build process.

-A GitHub action can build and push a Docker image to Docker Hub whenever it detects a git push that changes the dockerfile in a git repo.
+A GitHub action can build and push a Docker image to Docker Hub whenever it detects a git push that changes the docker file in a git repo.

 This process requires you to already have a [GitHub](https://github.com) and [Docker Hub](https://hub.docker.com) account.